-The National Highway Traffic Safety Administration reports that seatbelts saved nearly fifteen thousand American lives in 2017.
-Seat belts should always be worn, but especially on Halloween, when there is an increased likelihood of being involved in a traffic accident.
+The National Highway Traffic Safety Administration (NHTSA) reports that seatbelts saved nearly fifteen thousand American lives in 2017.
+Appreciating their importance, about 91.6% of Americans used seatbelts in 2022.
+Seat belts should always be worn – especially on Halloween when there is an increased likelihood of being involved in a traffic accident.

 What Parents and Children Can Do to Stay Safe When Trick-Or-Treating